maoiscat/mpv-osc-framework/README.md

 In this tool, events are identified by name, which is a string, such as 'get_read', 'stop'.

-There are two events built in to support this framework: 'resize' and 'idle'. 'resize' happens when the osc dimesions are changed, and 'idle' happens when mpv goes into/out of idle status. 'resize' is very useful to reset the geometry of an element.
+There are 3 events built in to support this framework: 'resize', 'idle', and 'mouse_leave'.

+	'resize' happens when the osc dimesions are changed, which is very useful to reset the geometry of an element.

+	'idle' happens when mpv goes into/out of idle status.

+	'mouse_leave' happens when the mouse pointer moves out of an active area.

 Users can generate and dispatch other events using